ScorpionFiko/UTOR-MOD03-CHAL01-Enhanced-Password-Generator/README.md

 Method 2:
 - Access the web page via web browser.
-- Right click on the page and select "inspect" to open browswer's developer tools
+- Right click on the page and select "inspect" to open browser's developer tools
 - Enable the device toolbar if not already enabled
 - Use the device toolbar on the right to grow or shrink the viewable area and see how items change